Walter W. Holland: Work

 Holland has had a very wide contribution to the development of epidemiology and public health.
 His groundbreaking paper on validation of medical screening procedures, published jointly with fellow epidemiologist Archie Cochrane in 1971, became a classic in the field.

+Legacy

+The London School of Economics established two prizes in his honour.
+These are the Walter Holland Prize for Best Dissertation and the Walter Holland Prize for Best Overall Performance which are awarded annually to MSc Global Health Policy students.